 Related Post: How To Use Breath Marks For Breath Support When Singing

 Speaking of warmups, your melodic warm-ups can also play a big part in your note accuracy when singing.
-If you have not set aside the proper amount of time to warm your voice up, dusting the cobwebs off your vocal cords, getting rid of phlegm, and tapping into your full range, you will be at risk of missing your notes.
+If you have not set aside the proper amount of time to warm your voice up, dust the cobwebs off your vocal cords, get rid of phlegm, and tap into your full range, you will be at risk of missing your notes.
 This is especially true for higher notes that you may have not prepared your voice enough for, and you could end up flat, or right below the correct pitch.
 Do not skip your warmups if you are serious about singing!